|

 - facade facing into Panny Marii Street with ogival niches,

-on the first floor of the interior (the painting is divided into 2 zones: the higher: medallions, which are such as Madonna and Child and a wanderer, the lower: hunting scenes from the life of savage people; the meaning of the latter murals has a deeper moralizing nature, combining the idea of moral regeneration),
+- fragments of wall paintings from the 14th century on the first floor of the interior (the painting is divided into 2 zones: the higher: medallions, which are such as Madonna and Child and a wanderer, the lower: hunting scenes from the life of savage people; the meaning of the latter murals has a deeper moralizing nature, combining the idea of moral regeneration),

 - in the high hall: ceiling with Gothic and Renaissance polychrome (decoration consisting of medallions with busts and delicate flagella is very rare in Toruń)